moebiussurfing/ofxSurfingImGui/README.md

 ## WORK IN PROGRESS!
 ```
-USABLE BUT NOT FINISHED.
+USABLE BUT NOT FINISHED
-API WILL CHANGE.
+API WILL CHANGE
-I AM STILL HAVING SOME PROBLEMS YET.
+I AM STILL HAVING SOME PROBLEMS YET
 ```

 <details>